What Is Contract Redlining Software and How Does It Help?

 Although many legal departments use contract management and redlining software, other teams use programs like Microsoft Word.

-Whatever the case, the basics of contract redlining is this: each party goes ‘back and forth’ during negotiation making edits or additions in the text that is unique from the rest of the document (this can be red, blue, bold, etc.) Then, with computer files, the two documents files are inputted and compared; then, the software or program outputs a third file that contains all the new edits.
+Whatever the case, the basics of document redlining is this: each party goes ‘back and forth’ during negotiation making edits or additions in the text that is unique from the rest of the document (this can be red, blue, bold, etc.) Then, with computer files, the two documents files are inputted and compared; then, the software or program outputs a third file that contains all the new edits.

 Usually, the new text additions will be marked by bold or underlined and the deleted text might have brackets or strike-throughs.